A variational time discretization for the compressible Euler equations: Energy Minimization: Polytropic Gases

 \end{lemma}

-\begin{proof} Since $A \mapsto \det(A^\SYM)$ is continuous, the function $h$ is lower semicontinuous.
-It is proper because $h(\mathbbm{1}) = 1$.
-In order to prove the convexity of $h$, we observe that $A \mapsto \det(A)^{1/d}$ is concave for all symmetric, positive definite $A\in\R^{d\times d}$.
-Indeed, pick any two such matrices $A^0$ and $A^1$.
-For all $s\in[0,1]$ we can write
+\begin{proof} Since $M \mapsto \det(M^\S)$ is continuous, the function $h$ is lower semicontinuous.
+It is proper because $h(\ONE) = 1$.
+In order to prove the convexity of $h$, we observe that $S \mapsto \det(S)^{1/d}$ is concave for all symmetric, positive definite $S\in\MAT{d}$.
+Indeed, pick any two such matrices $S^0$ and $S^1$.
+For all $t\in[0,1]$ we can write

-where $B := C^{-1}(A^1-A^0)C^{-1}$ and $C:=\sqrt{A^0}$.
-The matrix $C$ exists and is invertible since $A^0$ is symmetric and positive definite, by assumption.
+where $B := C^{-1}(S^1-S^0)C^{-1}$ and $C:=\sqrt{S^0}$.
+The matrix $C$ exists and is invertible since $S^0$ is symmetric and positive definite, by assumption.
 Then we compute

-where $D := B(\mathbbm{1}+sB)^{-1}$.
+where $D := B(\ONE+tB)^{-1}$.
 The matrix $D$ is symmetric.
 Therefore

 where $\lambda_1, \ldots, \lambda_d$ are the real eigenvalues of $D$.
-Hence \eqref{E:HES} is nonpositive for every $s\in[0,1]$.
-The composition of a concave function with a convex, nonincreasing map is convex.
-Therefore the map $A \mapsto \det(A)^{1-\gamma}$ is convex for all symmetric, positive definite $A \in \R^{d\times d}$.
-Finally, the composition of any convex function with the linear map $A \mapsto A^\SYM$ is again convex.
+Hence \eqref{E:HES} is non-positive for every $s\in[0,1]$.
+The composition of a concave function with a convex, non-increasing map is convex.
+Therefore the map $S \mapsto \det(S)^{1-\gamma}$ is convex for all symmetric, positive definite $S \in \MAT{d}$.
+Finally, the composition of any convex function with the linear map $M \mapsto M^\S$ is again convex.
 Then the result follows.